Kunlong1994/lab3/Lab-03.md

 **b.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

-### 2. Accelerometer
+## Part D. I2C Sensors

-Some more sophisticated sensors have ICs that measure physical phenomena and then output an analog voltage level, varying voltage much as a voltage divider circuit would.
+Some more sophisticated sensors have ICs that measure physical phenomena and then output an digital signal indicating what the analog voltage reading is.
+### Accelerometer
 <img src=https://cdn-shop.adafruit.com/1200x900/2809-00.jpg alt="Accelerometer" width=400>

 The accelerometer is a 3-axis, accelerometer based on the LIS3DH.
 The LIS3DH is a 3.3V part, but the Adafruit board has an onboard voltage regulator so that the part can be powered on 5V power on the Vin pin.